MelquisedecS/sql-data-warehouse-project-Public/docs/data_catalog.md

-# 📘 Gold Layer — README Documentation
+# 📘 Gold Layer — Data Catalog

 ## 🏆 Overview
 The **Gold Layer** is the curated, business-ready data model used for analytics, dashboards, KPIs, and advanced reporting.